+Loneliness after divorce is to be expected.
+Some deal with loneliness better than others, but it's a a feeling most will encounter.
 I’ve been divorced for ten years.
-During those ten years, I’ve been busy building a career and raising two boys.
-All things that kept me from feeling lonely.
+During those ten years, I’ve been busy building a career and raising two boys, all of which are things that kept me from feeling lonely.
 When you are focused on building a career and earning enough money to make ends meet, you don’t have much time to think about how alone you are.

-When you go through a divorce and lose the company and support of a spouse or, in my case, finally get time to think about how alone you are after years of focusing on career and children, you may feel suffocating loneliness.
-What can you do deal with the loss and loneliness you feel?
+When you go through a divorce and lose the company and support of a spouse, or, in my case, finally get time to think about how alone you are after years of focusing on career and children, you may feel a suffocating loneliness.
+But there are things you can do to deal with the loss and loneliness you feel.

 1. Get a Pet